solislemuslab/potato-seed-cert/README.md

 ```
 This step can take several minutes.
 Some people might need to install `shinyjs` from RStudio.

-4. Run the website with
+4. Run the dashboard with
 ```
 runApp("./ShinyApp")
 ```